 Medicare Severity Diagnosis-Related Group

-Alternatively, CMS seeks comments on using the 2020 data set, which would automatically apply if COVID-19 weren’t a factor.
+Alternatively, CMS seeks comments on using the 2021 data set, without the proposed modifications.

 Medicare Wage Index

 CMS previously sought comments on whether or not it’s appropriate to apply a hold harmless transition policy in FY 2022 related to geographic delineations from the US Office of Management and Budget (OMB) Bulletin 18-04.

 This policy proposal would impact the Medicare payment amount for many hospitals nationwide.
 As a result of those comments, which included comments about a permanent accommodation, CMS proposes to apply a 5% cap on decreases in wage index values year-over-year regardless of the reason for the decline.